Business Local - Free Advice and Guidance for your Small Business

 Business Local is a free service for new and existing businesses.
-Shane Reilly, our Business Advisor, provides free, confidential and practical assistance on a wide range of business related issues, including but not limited to:
+We provide free, confidential and practical assistance on a wide range of business related issues, including but not limited to:

 - Business planning